ADD CONDITION

 If you are pregnant or breastfeeding, you should ask a health professional before using this drug.

-What should I do if I have a child under 5 years who needs this medication?
+What should I do if I have a cough accompanied by excessive phlegm?

 Packaging Info